Priyanshubhatt8/devx100/week6/readme.md

 # Object Destructuring

 Object destructuring is a feature in JavaScript that allows you to extract values from objects and assign them to variables in a more concise and convenient way.
 This can make your code cleaner and more readable.
-Here's a brief explanation with an example:
+Here's a brief explanation with an example:f

 ### Basic Object Destructuring: